Gary Wayne Franklin

 also known as Gary Franklin

 - School Cecil Community College, University of Maryland, Baltimore County

 - Final Game September 30, 2006

 - Born March 9, 1974 in Wilmington, DE USA

 Wayne Franklin was drafted by the Los Angeles Dodgers in the 35th round of the 1996 draft.
-Franklin joined the A Yakima Bears of the Northwest League in 1996, where he went 1-0 with a save and a 2.52 ERA in 20 games.
-He was promoted to the A Savannah Sand Gnats of the South Atlantic League in 1997, where he went 5-3 with 2 saves, a complete game, and a 3.18 ERA in 28 games.
+Franklin joined the Class A Yakima Bears of the Northwest League in 1996, where he went 1-0 with a save and a 2.52 ERA in 20 games.
+He was promoted to the Savannah Sand Gnats of the South Atlantic League in 1997, where he went 5-3 with 2 saves, a complete game, and a 3.18 ERA in 28 games.
 This earned Franklin a promotion to the A San Bernardino Stampede of the California League for 1 game, where he pitched 2 scoreless innings.
-In 1998, Franklin played with the A Vero Beach Dodgers of the Florida State League, where he went 9-3 with 10 saves and a 3.53 ERA in 48 games.
+In 1998, Franklin played with the Vero Beach Dodgers of the Florida State League, where he went 9-3 with 10 saves and a 3.53 ERA in 48 games.